-Frank Marshall is one of the premiere film producers in the entertainment industry.
-His career-long efforts in collaborating with the industry’s most influential minds has defined generations of movie-goers, producing such timeless hits as Back to the Future, Who Framed Roger Rabbit? and the Indiana Jones franchise.
+Frank Marshall is one of the premier film producers in the entertainment industry.
+His career-long efforts in collaborating with the industry’s most influential minds has defined generations of movie-goers, producing such timeless hits as Back to the Future, Who Framed Roger Rabbit? and the Indiana Jones and Jason Bourne franchises.
 In addition to a prolific producing career, Marshall has garnered wide acclaim as a film director, having brought to the screen such memorable movies as Arachnophobia, Alive, and Congo.
 Currently, he is directing the Bee Gees documentary.
-Marshall was a producer of the 2015 blockbuster Jurassic World, which has grossed more than $1.5 billion worldwide, making it the fourth biggest box office hit of all time.
+Marshall was a producer of the 2015 blockbuster Jurassic World, which has grossed more than $1.5 billion worldwide, making it the sixth-biggest box office hit of all time.

-Born in Los Angeles, Marshall is the son of American composer and conductor Jack Marshall.
-Growing up, Marshall was an avid musician and sports enthusiast.
+Growing up, Marshall was a keen sports enthusiast.
 Before graduating from UCLA in 1968, Marshall ran track and cross-country for the school.
 In addition, he spearheaded the university’s inaugural soccer team, becoming a three-year varsity letterman in the process.
 Marshall directed the ESPN 30 for 30 documentary, Right to Play.